-Within minutes of the first car clattering out of Karl Benz’s shed, there was a set of car ramps available.
-Probably.
-The point we’re trying to make is that the car ramp – by which we mean the small metal ones you drive your car up onto – is as synonymous with the automobile as the engine, as the fluffy dice, as Tarmac, as… you get the idea.
+The car ramp – by which we mean the small metal ones you drive your car up onto – is as synonymous with the car as the engine.

 Buy cheap, buy twice our dad says.
-And old dad isn’t wrong.
-We are talking about a garage aid that you put your car on so you, the handsome but ultimately soft and fleshy thing you are, can go underneath the car.
+And dad isn’t wrong.
+We are talking about something that you put your car on so you can go underneath.
 Why would you want to cheap out on that?
+Can car ramps fail?
 Cheap ramps are welded poorly, they can’t support weight and as such, they buckle and fail.

-Car ramps are old, but that doesn’t mean yours have to be eligible for the Antiques Roadshow.
-If you have a set and you use them a lot, think about their upkeep.
+If you have a set of car ramps and you use them a lot, think about their upkeep.
 Give them a lick of paint every few years.
 Bent them by accident?
 Bin them.
 Are they starting to rust?
 Bin them again.
 It’s £50 for a set of decent ramps.
 There’s no excuse.

 As we touched on above, if they get bent or buckle, you need to chuck them.
 The load-carrying abilities of car ramps lie within their design, and if that design is altered, you’re in trouble.
 The weight of your car will exploit any weaknesses within the ramp and crush them (and then the car will crush you).

 But you just drive your car onto them, right?
 Well, yes.
 But what about the back wheels?
 Have they been chocked?
 Is the handbrake on?
 Are the ramps being used on a level surface?
 All of this matters.
 Disregard the simple stuff and you’ll just hurt yourself.

-So, in conclusion, no, the humble car ramp isn’t unsafe.
-It is only a risk if it’s used without the due care and attention it deserves.
+Are car ramps dangerous?
+No, they're only a risk if used without the due care and attention they deserve.
 When you use axle stands, you do so with care and consideration – car ramps should be no different.
 So instead of blaming the humble ramp, be safe, use them properly and you should have no trouble and there'll be no need to be on first-name terms with the staff at your local A&E.